matomo-org/developer-documentation/docs/getting-started.md

 Inside the Controller method we'll generate HTML by using a [View](#).
 View objects manage Twig templates; they define some basic properties, [filters](#) and [Twig functions](#) for templates to use, and allow you to set other template properties.

 Right now, we don't have much to display, so we won't be setting any properties.
-In your controller method, add the following code (replacing `'MyPlugin'` with the name of your plugin):
+In your controller method, add the following code:

     $view = new View("@MyPlugin/index.twig");
     return $view->render();